apache/nuttx/configs/clicker2-stm32/README.txt

           retransmissions, and to work with TCP dynamic windowing.

        2017-05-25:  After some rather extensive debug, the TCP test was made to with (HC06 and short addressing).
+Initial testing with HC06 and extended addressing failed.
+Server reports

+            Binding to IPv6 Address: 0000:0000:0000:0000:0000:0000:0000:0000
+            server: Accepting connections on port 61616

+          But the client fails to connect.

      Test Matrix:
        The following configurations have been tested: